Hospital Board of Trustees

 His other interests include: walking and tramping throughout New Zealand, fishing and golf.
 He is very passionate about nature and all birdlife.

-Thomas is IT Manager for J Swap Contractors Ltd and has extensive experience working with Technology.
+Thomas has extensive experience working with Technology.

 Born and raised in rural Waikato, Thomas has a BSc and post-graduate diploma in Artificial Intelligence through the University of Waikato.

 Thomas has spent 10 years producing software for a wide range of industries, including animal Improvement, education, power generation and meteorology.

 Thomas lives in Matamata with his wife, Harvinder who teaches at New Shoots Matamata.
 Together they have two children.